-

 Belgian Code of Economic Law, Book X, Title 1

-Commercial cooperation agreements are all agreements where one party grants the other party the right to use its commercial formula when selling products or delivering services.
+Commercial cooperation agreements are all agreements in which one party grants the other party the right to use its commercial formula when selling products or services.
 A commercial formula can consist of either the use of a trade name or logo, a transfer of know-how or a technical or commercial assistance.
-An Agency Agreement can fall within the scope of this obligation if the Principal grants the agent the right to use its commercial formula when selling the products or delivering the services.
+An Agency Agreement can fall within the scope of this obligation if the Principal grants the Agent the right to use its commercial formula when selling the products or services.

-Contracts executed in disrespect of this obligation can be declared null and void upon request of the party that is granted the right to use the commercial formula.
+Contracts concluded in breach of this obligation can be declared null upon request of the Agent.

 Can the Commercial Agent bind the Principal?

-The contract can grant the Agent the power to negotiate and conclude agreements in the name and for the account of the Principal.
+Yes, the Commercial Agent can bind the Principal if the Agency Agreements grants the Agent the power to do so, i.e., to negotiate and conclude agreements with customers in the name and on behalf of the Principal.

 What are the primary duties of the Commercial Agent?

-• negotiate and execute agreements on behalf of the Principal in good faith;
+- negotiate and conclude in good faith agreements on behalf of the Principal;

-• give the Principal all necessary information; and
+- give the Principal all necessary information concerning the market; and

 What are the primary duties of the Principal?